 - a.
 For the purpose of allowing suspension members and their fairings and driveshafts to protrude through the bodywork and provided that the result of adding the aperture does not subvert the intention of regulation 3.7.4, a single aperture may be added for each suspension member and driveshaft.
-No such aperture may have an area greater than 12,000mm2.
-No point on an aperture may be more than 200mm from any other point on the aperture.
+No such aperture may have an area greater than $12,000 \text{mm}^2$.
+No point on an aperture may be more than 200 mm from any other point on the aperture.
 Individual apertures may adjoin or overlap each other.
-At the legality ride height defined in Article 10.1.4, the aperture must enclose the suspension member, including its fairing, or driveshaft for parts forward of X_R= -55. - b.
+At the legality ride height defined in Article 10.1.4, the aperture must enclose the suspension member, including its fairing, or driveshaft for parts forward of $X_R = -55$. - b.
 For the sole purpose of allowing cooling flow exits, apertures may be added provided they lie within RV-RBW-APERTURE.
 The total area (per side of the car) of such apertures may be no greater than 150,000mm2.
 Furthermore, any apertures added must be arranged such that, when viewed from above, no part of RS-RBW-APERTURE may be visible through the aperture and any underlying part of the car exposed by application of an aperture must lie no further than 50mm normal to the untrimmed surface.
-For the avoidance of doubt, no part of the car exposed by application of an aperture must lie untrimmed surface. - For the sole purpose of allowing cooling flow exits, apertures may be added inboard of Y= 25.
+For the avoidance of doubt, no part of the car exposed by application of an aperture may lie external to the untrimmed surface. - c.
+For the sole purpose of allowing cooling flow exits, apertures may be added inboard of Y= 25.
 The total area of such apertures may not be greater than 30,000mm2 per side of the car. - d.
-For the sole purpose of cooling auxiliary components, (such as Electrical Components, etc.), apertures may be added forward of X_F=1300 or below Z=100.
+For the sole purpose of cooling auxiliary components, (such as Electrical Components, etc.), apertures may be added forward of X_F =1300 or below Z=100.
 The total area of such apertures may not exceed 5,000mm2 per side of the car.